Community Investments and Partnerships

 NEW!
 Health Equity Awards

 We strive to work with communities to create an environment of equity and access where everyone can reach their full potential.
 The 2021 Health Equity Awards focus on addressing racial and ethnic health disparities.
-Each region will award a minimum of $30,000 through a competitive application process to qualified community-based organizations.
+Univera will award a minimum of $30,000 through a competitive application process to qualified community-based organizations.

 We take our responsibility as a corporate citizen seriously, "giving back" to the communities where we work and live.
 It's part of our mission.

 In addition to providing excellent health care insurance coverage for thousands of Western New Yorkers, we help to improve the overall quality of life for people who reside in our communities.

 We also sponsor and support a wide range of community-based charities and organizations financially and with gifts in-kind.

 The following are examples of programs and projects we have initiated and continue to support.

 20 Seconds to Clean: promotes washing your hands properly by lathering with soap and water for 20 seconds.
 Getting adults to model this behavior for their kids will create a healthy habit for life and can help stop the spread of germs, the flu, and other illness.

 Univera’s 20 Seconds to Clean includes an online tool kit with a downloadable handwashing sign illustrating handwashing tips and techniques, and why they work.
 For kids, there’s a certificate with a handwashing pledge for them to sign.
 There are informational videos, and even links to materials designed for businesses to use for reminders at the worksite.

 - Handwashing Pledge